wareya/notes/offtopic/gammakit.md

 ### Types and scope

 Gammakit is lexically scoped and dynamically typed.
 A few things stick out, though: compilation is (currently) single-pass, so functions can't access global variables declared below them, and functions can't access the lexical scope they're defined in (more on this later).
-Object types also cannot be accessed before they are declared, though this is less of a problem than it is in C/C++ because all instances have the same type, "instance" (more on this later).
+Object types also cannot be accessed before they are declared, though this is less of a problem than it is in C/C++ because all instances have the same type, "instance identifier".

 The rudimentary types in gammakit are: